GaganaBShetty/ip/README.md

 ![image](https://user-images.githubusercontent.com/72516233/104427227-da5ca900-5537-11eb-9e91-01614764ab98.png)

-Program 6:Develop a program to create an image from 2D array.
+Program 6:A PROGRAM TO CREATE AN IMAGE FROM 2D ARRAY.

 import numpy as np
 from PIL import Image